graphsense/graphsense-tagpacks/README.md

-**Note**: certain types of transactions (e.g., CoinJoins, Mixing Services) can distort clustering results and lead to false, unreliable, or intentionally misplaced attribution tags could associate unrelated actors with a given cluster.
+**Note**: certain types of transactions (e.g., CoinJoins, Mixing Services) can distort clustering results and lead to false, unreliable, or intentionally misplaced attribution tags that could associate unrelated actors with a given cluster.

 ## What is a TagPack?